-Sometimes referred to as the giant guinea pig, the capybara comes from South America and is the world's largest rodent species, growing up to 1.5 metres in length.
+Sometimes referred to as the giant guinea pig, the Capybara comes from South America and is the world's largest rodent species, and can grow to over 1m in length.

 They can be found living in small herds on grassland, in tropical rainforest, as well as in wetlands across most of the continent.
 Capybaras spend much of their time in the water.